“We haven’t cancelled a race in 61 years.” Marlene said to me as drops of rain poured off her raincoat as if it were Devil’s Throat of Iguazu Falls.

 Read about dories used in the Grand Canyon

 However this race had been a tradition starting in 1952 to settle a feud between fisherman on who had the better dory rowers – Glouster or Lunenburg.

 Fast forward 61 years later and I was standing in the rain with a crowd of die hard locals watching the qualifying races.
 I met the president of the Canadian Dory Racing Association under the tent of spectators on the docks.
 She had a walkie talkie trying to organize what seemed to be chaos.
 However, she was more than happy to have an out of town visitor asking questions and taking pictures.
 She introduced me to racers and other people in the CDRA – and she even gave me a free book on the history of the dory.

 The winds blew the rain sideways and I watched as the teams made their way out in horrible conditions to the turn around point and then back – typically ½ mile distance is raced.
 It seemed to be a really demanding race – but made worse by the conditions that day.
 But even more fun than the race itself was meeting the locals and learning about this cool slice of Nova Scotia history that has evolved into modern day.

-The races are held in June every year – check the CDRA website for exact dates.
+The races are held in June every year – check the CDRA Facebook page for exact dates.

 I asked about his family and his life now.
 His wife had gone to work now since she spent her life taking care of the children and family since he was often gone for weeks at a time.
 They now have grandchildren and one of his daughters actually races dories.
 I continued to explore the ship and the living quarters in a sense of amazement on what it would be like to work in a career like this.
 Especially since I easily get seasick!